 Continue Reading Below

 About 81% of the world's biggest earthquakes occur along the Pacific earthquake belt nicknamed the "Ring of Fire," part of which runs up the West Coast from Southern California to Alaska, according to the U.S. Geological Survey.
-But quakes do happen in other parts of the U.S., such as two that occurred last year.
-One was centered in Virginia, and another in Oklahoma, which was that state's largest earthquake in modern times, according to the Oklahoma Geological Survey.
+But quakes do happen in other parts of the U.S., such as the earthquake centered in Virginia that damaged the Washington Monument in 2011, and another that same year in Oklahoma, which was the state's largest earthquake in modern times.

 "That's its own disaster waiting to happen," says Glenn Pomeroy, CEO of the California Earthquake Authority, a nonprofit, privately funded insurer set up by the state government.